silverstripe/cwp-watea-theme/README.md

 npm run watch  # Compiles as "build", then watches for changes and recompiles as necessary
 ```

-> **Please note:** This subtheme's compiled Javascript assets are only relevant to this theme, and should be applied on top of the base theme's assets.
+> **Please note:** This subtheme's compiled Javascript assets are only relevant to this theme, and should be applied on top of the Starter theme's assets.
 Ensure that you include them in the correct order.
 >
 > For CSS, this theme contains _a fully compiled_ set of styles for both themes.
-You should only include this theme's CSS (not the base theme).
+You should only include this theme's CSS (not the Starter theme).
+>
+> To be able to "npm run build" in the Watea theme, you may also be required to have run "npm install" in the Starter theme.

 For example: